Burreh/BookSave/README.md

 * React is popular and used by many today.
 This means greater opportunity for solution proposals for any code-related problems.
 * It is modular, which means that it is made up of a collection of "building blocks" that can be configured in different ways, based on need.
 * React has an easier learning curve (in our opinion) compared to the other two.
-* According to statistics, having knowledge about React is highly sought after among employers.
+* Having knowledge about React is highly sought after among employers.

 ## Install

 First, make sure you have installed [node.js](https://nodejs.org/en/).
+Create a new file called ```keys.json``` with structure identical to ```keys.json.ex``` Ask the developers of this project for the API-key to be put inside **keys.json**.
-To run the app, you need to install the modules below.
+Furthermore, you need to install the modules below.

 Using npm:
 ```bash